 Curriculum Committee Disciplinary Courses and Programs

-Curriculum Committee appreciates the time and effort required for course development or major revision.
+Curriculum Committee (CC) appreciates the time and effort required for course development or program revision.
 Please remember that CC acts to assist faculty in this arduous task by providing critical feedback based on the standards that the college has established.
 This feedback does not usurp the faculty member’s content authority, but brings to bear the variety of disciplinary perspectives of the Committee.
 In that spirit, the Committee provides the following guidance to proposers.

 Collaborate and build support